 , and a pen that penetrates into the screen

-- a tactile watch brand for both the sighted and unsighted.
-Previously, he has done research at SONY Computer Science Laboratories (CSL)
+- a tactile watch brand for everyone including the visually impaired, conducted research at SONY

-and Microsoft Applied Sciences Group, and received his Bachelor's degree in Electronics Engineering from the University of Tokyo.
-His works have been presented at major academic conferences, exhibited at MIT Museum, and featured in various major media including BBC
+and Microsoft, and received his B.E. in Electronic Engineering from the University of Tokyo.
+His works have been presented and exhibited at major academic conferences and museums, and have been recognized for design

-and selected as one of 100 significant digital innovations from Netexplorateur in 2010.
+and innovation excellence.
 In 2013, Jinha was selected as a TED Fellow

 Feb 2013.
 Gave a talk at TED.